ClimAg/docs/index.rst

 .. _jouven: https://doi.org/10.1111/j.1365-2494.2006.00515.x
 .. |jouven| replace:: Jouven *et al.*

-ClimAg is a three-year research project funded by the `Environmental Protection Agency (EPA) <https://www.epa.ie/>`_ under the Climate Change Research Programme grant number 2018-CCRP-MS.50, with additional funding provided under the COVID-19 research support scheme of the `Higher Education Authority (HEA) <https://hea.ie/>`_.
+ClimAg is a three-year research project funded by the `Environmental Protection Agency (EPA) <https://www.epa.ie/>`_ (Ireland) under the Climate Change Research Programme grant number 2018-CCRP-MS.50, with additional funding provided under the COVID-19 research support scheme of the `Higher Education Authority (HEA) <https://hea.ie/>`_ (Ireland).

+The authors acknowledge the inputs of the ClimAg project steering committee members throughout the project.
+The authors thank Eoin Whelan (`Met Éireann <https://www.met.ie/>`_, Dublin, Ireland), Paul Nolan (`Irish Centre for High-End Computing <https://www.ichec.ie/>`_, Dublin, Ireland), and Elodie Ruelle (`Teagasc <https://www.teagasc.ie/animals/dairy/moorepark/>`_, Moorepark, Ireland) for providing datasets used in this study.

 The Python implementation of the `ModVege <https://code.europa.eu/agri4cast/modvege>`_ pasture model adapted for use in this project was translated from Java to Python by Y. Chemin of `JRC Ispra <https://joint-research-centre.ec.europa.eu/jrc-sites-across-europe/jrc-ispra-italy_en>`_.
 This Python implementation was originally published as public domain software on GitHub under the `Unlicence license <https://github.com/ClimAg/modvege>`_.